gatk-workflows/gatk4-germline-snps-indels/README.md

 GATK Best Practices for germline SNP and Indel discovery in human whole-genome sequencing (WGS).

+*NOTE:
-*NOTE: joint-discovery-gatk4-local.wdl is a slightly modified version of the original to support users interested in running the workflow locally.*
+- joint-discovery-gatk4-local.wdl is a slightly modified version of the original to support users interested in running the workflow locally.
+- joint-discovery-gatk4-fc.wdl is a slightly modified version of the original to support users interested in running the workflow firecloud with and using an array of gvcfs as input.*

 #### Requirements/expectations
 - One or more GVCFs produced by HaplotypeCaller in GVCF mode